 This person’s video from the talent show went viral.
 Lots of people were talking about them.
 For this being a higher profile project, with plenty of exposure, I hadn’t expected it to be fraud.

-A year later I sent her a message, which she actually replied stating that the album did not turn out well and that she couldn’t stand behind it.
-Rather than fixing it, she ran away and didn’t follow-up.
+2021 October update – I sent her a message, and I’m surprise she actually replied stating that the album did not turn out well and that she couldn’t stand behind it.
+Based on some of the previous updates and her Facebook feed, she used the money to move to Nashville and did not actually try to make something of it.

 One project creator developed a pillow to support and help correct posture for back and side sleepers.
 The product was well described and quite feasible.
 The creator communicated a lot in the first few months of the campaign, seemingly diligent and transparent.
 Then the communications waned and the delivery date passed.
 Every once in a while the creator would send a post promising some sort of progress or giving a bizarre excuse for delay.